Data Bus | Address Bus | Control Bus

 The bus performance is an important parameter to access the computer system performance .
 The bus width and the bus speed affects the system performance .

-The computer system buses can be classified on the basis of type of number of factors .
+The computer system buses can be classified on the basis of number of factors .
 These factors include :

 The computer system buses can be classified on the basis of type of the data being transmitted as :